-The shot by a team-mate (A) rebounds off an opponent to attacker (B) who is penalised for playing the ball having been previously in an offside position.
+The shot by a team-mate (A) rebounds from the goalkeeper to player (B) who is penalised for playing the ball having been previously in an offside position.

-An attacker (C) is an offside position, not interfering with an opponent, when a team-mate (A) passes the ball to player (B1) in an onside position who runs towards the opponent's goal and passes the ball (B2) to team-mate (C).
+An attacker (C) is in an offside position, not interfering with an opponent, when a team-mate (A) passes the ball to player (B1) in an onside position who runs towards the opponent's goal and passes the ball (B2) to team-mate (C).

-Attacker (C) cannot be penalised because when the ball was passed to him, he was in an onside position
+Attacker (C) cannot be penalised because when the ball was passed to him, he was in an onside position.